Parimatch1/SV-Guides-Revamped/Advanced Training Guidelines.md

 **Speaker:** Please create a single file line behind me at the door.
 Once you are in the line do not move as I still have more instructions to give.

 > `[Head over to the door and have attendees line up behind you]`
+> `[Equally split the attendees into 2 groups and place them on both sides of the door]`

+**Speaker:** I will now split you into 2 lines.
+One one the left side of the session room door and one on the right.

-> `[Once the line is made move to the side of the line so everyone can see your messages]`
+> `[Once the lines are made move to the center of the lines so everyone can see your messages]`

 **Speaker:** We will be in 2 lines and we will clear the facility.
 We will start by going through the max cells.

-**Speaker:** From there we will go past the showers, into the cell block, upstairs and to the high command offices, then finish by going to the max yard.
+**Speaker:** From there we will go downstairs, past the showers, then finish by going to the max yard.

 **Speaker:** The person at the back of the line is expected to watch the back for any inmates or criminals.
 All inmates and criminals are kill on site.

 **Speaker:** At each door, whether open or closed, we will stop and go beside it while staying in our two lines.
 Do not close doors unless you are the last person going through.

-**Speaker:** In the event you die please meet with us at the max security yard.
+**Speaker:** In the event you die please rejoin us at the maximum security yard.

-**Speaker:** My co-host will now split you into 2 lines.
-One one the left side of the session room door and one on the right.

-> `[Equally split the attendees into 2 groups and place them on both sides of the door]`
+**Speaker:** Any questions?
+Yes/No, [Rank].

 **Speaker:** srlock room clearing.